-Another aspect of North Carolina law necessary for a good working knowledge of firearms laws, is our Felony Firearms Act, found in N.C.G.S. § 14-415.1.
+Another aspect of North Carolina law necessary for a good working knowledge of firearms laws, is our Felony Firearms Act, found in G.S. § 14-415.1.
 This restriction on gun ownership applies to any person who has been convicted of any North Carolina felony or violation of criminal laws in other states, or the United States, which are punishable by imprisonment for a term exceeding one (1) year.
-Effective December 1, 2004, these individuals cannot purchase, own, possess, or have in their custody, care, or control, any firearm at any location, or any weapon of mass death and destruction.
+These individuals cannot purchase, own, possess, or have in their custody, care, or control, any firearm at any location, or any weapon of mass death and destruction.
 This prohibition continues indefinitely.
 This prohibition does not apply, however, to "antique firearms" as set forth in Section II.
 B. of this publication.

-This restriction does not apply to a person who, pursuant to the law of the jurisdiction in which the conviction occurred, has been pardoned or has had his or her firearms rights restored if such restoration of rights could also be granted under North Carolina law.
-N.C.G.S. § 14-415.4 sets forth a process where certain qualified felons may apply to a District Court for a restoration of firearms rights.
+This restriction does not apply to a person who, pursuant to the law of the jurisdiction in which the conviction occurred, has been pardoned or has had his/her firearms rights restored if such restoration of rights could also be granted under North Carolina law.
+North Carolina G.S. § 14-415.4 sets forth a process where certain qualified felons may apply to a district court for a restoration of firearms rights.